isomerpages/nrf-psta/pages/FAQ.md

 <p>CVs are not required for nominations.
 The relevant information required
-by the selection committees should be entered into the award forms which can be downloaded from <a href="https://www.psta.gov.sg/nominate/" rel="noopener noreferrer nofollow" target="_blank">https://www.psta.gov.sg/nominate/</a> and uploaded via the Nomination Portal.
+by the selection committees should be entered into the award forms which can be downloaded from <a href="https://www.psta.gov.sg/nominate/" rel="noopener noreferrer nofollow" target="_blank">https://www.psta.gov.sg/nominate/</a> and uploaded via the <a href="https://form.gov.sg/63a292918c013d00129d6d81" rel="noopener noreferrer nofollow" target="_blank">Nomination Portal</a>.
 Only the award forms will be shared with the selection committees.
 The Secretariat will approach the nominator or nominee should the committee require more information or clarifications.</p>
 <h4>12.
 Are letters of support from institutions required for nominations?</h4>
 <p>Letters of support are not required for nominations.
 Should an institution
 wish to endorse a nomination, the nomination can be submitted by/through